Fast Predictive Uncertainty for Classification with Bayesian Deep Networks: Experiments

 \subsection{OOD detection}

-We compare the performance of the LB to the MC-integral (Diagonal and KFAC) on a standard OOD detection benchmark suite, to test whether the LB gives similar results to the MC sampling methods and compare their computational overhead.
-Following prior literature, we use the standard mean-maximum-confidence (MMC) and area under the ROC-curve (AUROC) metrics \citep{HendycksOODBaseline}.
-For an in-distribution dataset, a higher MMC value is better, while for the OOD dataset, lower is better (optimally, $1/K$ in $K$-class classification problems).
-For the AUROC metric, which captures how well a method distinguishes between in- and out-of-distribution datasets, higher is better.
+We compare the performance of the LB to the MC-integral (Diagonal and KFAC) on a standard OOD detection benchmark suite, to test whether the LB gives similar results to the MC sampling methods.
+Following prior literature, we use the standard expected calibration error (ECE) and area under the ROC-curve (AUROC) metrics \citep{HendycksOODBaseline}.